digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 Choices as Methods
 ------------------

-*Choices* are part of a contract template.
-They're permissioned functions that result in an ``Update``.
-Using choices, authority can be passed around, allowing the construction of complex transactions.
-The simplest choices can be thought of simply as methods on objects, with templates as classes and contracts as objects.
+If you think of templates as classes and contracts as objects, where are the methods?
 Take as an example a ``Contact`` contract on which the contact owner wants to be able to change the telephone number, just like on the ``Account`` in :ref:`contract_keys`.
 Rather than requiring them to manually look up the contract, archive the old one and create a new one, you can provide them a convenience method on ``Contact``:

 .. literalinclude:: daml/4_Transformations/Contact.daml
   :language: daml
   :start-after: -- CHOICE_BEGIN
   :end-before: -- CHOICE_END

-There's a lot to unpack in the above.
+The above defines a *choice* called ``UpdateTelephone``.
+Choices are part of a contract template.
+They're permissioned functions that result in an ``Update``.
+Using choices, authority can be passed around, allowing the construction of complex transactions.
+Let's unpack in the above.

 - The first line, ``controller owner can`` says that the following choices are *controlled* by ``owner``, meaning ``owner`` is the only party that is allowed *exercise* them.
 The line starts a new block in which multiple choices can be defined.
 - ``UpdateTelephone`` is the name of a choice.
 It starts a new block in which that choice is defined.